zzGHzz/agents/README.md

-"Use code-reviewer to analyze this component for best practices" "Have code-reviewer scrutinize these configuration changes" "Have security-auditor check for OWASP compliance issues"
+"Use code-reviewer to analyze this component for best practices" "Have code-reviewer scrutinize these configuration changes" "Have security-auditor check for OWASP compliance issues" "Use tdd-orchestrator to implement new feature with test-first approach"

 # Development tasks
 "Get backend-architect to design a user authentication API"